khiga8/kate-website/content/now/july2019-reflection/index.md

 - What is meaningful work to me?
 - What do I care about?
 - What impact am I making right now?
-- Is work simply a means to make a living, or is it something I should seek fulfillment from?
+- Is work a means to make a living, or is it something I should seek fulfillment from?

 I acknowledge that having this time to think and question my career is an enormous privilege that comes with having a stable source of income and having no other responsibilities like a family to care of.
 All my life, I worked towards getting into college, and finding a job.
 I finally had what I and my parents had hoped for.
 Yet I felt like something was missing.